Independent Living

 Be Supported on Your Journey

 No one should have to experience vision loss alone.
-Support groups and adjustment services are offered to support a consumer’s emotional well-being on their vision loss journey.
+Support groups and adjustment services are available to aid consumers in nurturing their emotional well-being throughout their journey with vision loss.

-Join a virtual support group offered four times a year, stay connected through the private Facebook group and if you’re interested in counseling for adjustment to blindness, contact us.
+Join a virtual support group offered four times a year, stay connected through the private Facebook group, and contact us if you’re interested in counseling for adjustment to blindness.

 View Support Groups & Events More on Emotional Well-being